-1.10 Case Study: Inside Information - Security.
+1.10 Inside Information - Security

-SEC 2008.
-Shevlin.

-Shevlin used his position in IT to access senior executives' password protected e-mails to obtain inside information.
+Inside Information - Security SEC 2008, Shevlin.
+Shevlin used his position in IT to access senior executives' password protected emails to obtain inside information.

+1.11 Insider Dealing

-1.11 Case Study: Insider Dealing.
+Case Study: isider Dealing CA 2015.

-FCA 2015.
 Coyle.

-Coyle was Group Treasurer and Head of Tax at Wm Morrison Supermarkets plc.
-Coyle was privy to confidential price sensitive information about Morrisons' ongoing talks regarding a proposed joint venture with Ocado Group plc.
-Coyle took advantage of this information by trading in Ocado shares between 12 February and 17 May 2013 using two online accounts which were in the name of his partner.
+Coyle was Gro to confidential joint venture v Ocado shares in the name of oyle was Group Treasurer and Head of Tax at Wm Morrison Supermarkets plc.
+Coyle was privy confidential price sensitive information about Morrisons' ongoing talks regarding a proposed wint venture with Ocado Group plc.
+Coyle took advantage of this information by trading in cado shares between 12 February and 17 May 2013 using two online accounts which were the name of his partner.

-1.12 Case Study: Disclosure.
+1.12 Disclosure